 Accessory Dwelling Units (ADUs) can provide affordable housing options to the elderly, young adults, caregivers and other household employees while also generating income for homeowners.
 In recent years, the State Legislature has adopted significant changes to State law to encourage ADU production.
 These changes have resulted in a dramatic increase in the number of ADUs permitted by the City each year.
-For example, the City issued building permits for 19 ADUs in 2021, 25 permits in 2022 and 25 permits in 2023.
+For example, in 2021 the City permitted issued building permits for 19 ADUs and in 2021, 25 permits in 2022 the City permitted and 25 permits in 2023.